touretzkyds/cozmopedia/README.md

 Cozmopedia is not affiliated with or authorized by Anki, Inc.

-Please click on the Wiki link above to access Cozmopedia.
+Please click on the Wiki button above to access Cozmopedia.